© 2015 - 2020. Northwest Natural Resource Group. All rights reserved.

 Grays Harbor County

-This project will treat a dense stand dominated by 22 year old red alder with the following two prescriptions:
+This project treated a dense stand dominated by 22 year old red alder with the following two prescriptions:

 This stand encompasses areas of the forest where hardwoods have, or are, effectively outcompeting the original Douglas-fir plantation.
 Red alder is the dominant species, followed closely by bitter cherry and big leaf maple.
 As is common with naturally regenerating alder, stocking densities vary considerably, ranging from as low as 300 TPA to as high as 1,300 TPA.
 Live crowns across most of the dominant and co-dominant trees still exceed 40%, but are quickly diminishing.
 Timber quality across this unit varies considerably, with a high level of storm damage in dominant and codominant alder and an increasing rate of suppression mortality amongst the least dominant trees.
 Despite this high defect, there is ample stocking of high quality timber trees that can be encouraged through thinning.
 Although it’s been nearly entirely outcompeted, Douglas-fir continues to persist as lone individuals or in small groups.
 There are also a fair number of fir that are struggling beneath the hardwood canopy that likely could be released through thinning.
 Red cedar, western hemlock, and big leaf maple are naturally regenerating throughout the stand.

-Despite the seemingly unruly nature of this unit, it may present a higher short-term revenue opportunity than the Douglas-fir dominant stands due to the growth rates and market value of the alder.
-Therefore, this unit will be managed to optimize alder production and maintain the Douglas-fir where it exists.
+Despite the seemingly unruly nature of this unit, presented a higher short-term revenue opportunity than the Douglas-fir dominant stands due to the growth rates and market value of the alder.
+Therefore, this unit was managed to optimize alder production and maintain the Douglas-fir where it exists.
 Over time, the unit will be transitioned to a higher conifer stocking.
-Pre-commercial thinning will be necessary throughout nearly the entirety of this unit in order to release the most dominant and highest quality alder and fir.
+Pre-commercial thinning was necessary throughout nearly the entirety of this unit in order to release the most dominant and highest quality alder and fir.
 Following PCT, the alder in this unit will be commercially thinned in 10 years, underplanted with conifers, then commercially thinned again in 20 years.
 Natural regeneration of both alder and conifers should maintain an optimal stocking density for long-term timber production.

-The objective of this PCT treatment is to retain the most dominant and highest quality trees.
-Storm damaged trees that are not expected to yield merchantable timber will also be removed.
+The objective of this PCT treatment was to retain the most dominant and highest quality trees.
+Storm damaged trees that were not expected to yield merchantable timber were also removed.
 This thinning treatment will allow long-term comparisons of the relationship between stocking density, diameter and height growth, and timber quality.

-The Two Cats Timber project includes two 1.0-acre treatment sites.
-Within each treatment site four 1/20th-acre (0.05 acres) permanent monitoring plots/acre will be installed prior to implementation of prescribed treatment.
-Each plot will be permanently monumented with a rebar stake and 4’ white PVC pipe with bright orange ribbon tied to the top.
-For each plot, the following macro-data will be recorded: GPS plot location, Average stand age, Soil type, Site index & class, Elevation, Rainfall, Aspect, Slope.
-Pre-activity data will be collected from the treatment sites, the respective treatments will be implemented, then post-activity data will be collected immediately following treatment.
-Plots will be remeasured 24 months following treatment.
+The Two Cats Timber project included two 1.0-acre treatment sites.
+Within each treatment site four 1/20th-acre (0.05 acres) permanent monitoring plots/acre were installed prior to implementation of prescribed treatment.
+Each plot was permanently monumented with a rebar stake and 4’ white PVC pipe with bright orange ribbon tied to the top.
+For each plot, the following macro-data was recorded: GPS plot location, Average stand age, Soil type, Site index & class, Elevation, Rainfall, Aspect, Slope.
+Pre-activity data was collected from the treatment sites, the respective treatments were implemented, then post-activity data was collected immediately following treatment.
+Plots were remeasured 24 months after treatment.

-Plot design and data collection for each treatment is as follows:
+Plot design and data collection for each treatment was as follows:

 Young Red Alder Stand PCT